jaybaldha/react-login-template/README.md

 ## Learn More

-This is a college project where are given a scenario to develop a LOGIN page, MAIN page and a QUIZ page.
+This is a college project where we are given a scenario to develop a LOGIN page, MAIN page and a QUIZ page.